jtonk/ha_wind_stat_card/README.md

 - Stacked bars showing wind speed with gusts on top
 - Y‑axis from 0–60 kn with grid lines every 5 kn (only up to current max gust)
 - Auto refreshes once per minute and shows the last updated time
+- Direction arrows for each minute showing averaged wind direction
+- Markers every 5 minutes below the graph
-- Works with two sensors configured in YAML:
+- Works with three sensors configured in YAML:
   - `wind_entity`
   - `gust_entity`
+  - `direction_entity`
 - Fallback message when no data is available

 ## Usage